ergoplatform/ergodocs/docs/dev/p2p/network.md

 ## Resources

 A simple implementation of VLQ and ZigZag can be found [here](https://gist.github.com/satsen/5e7bcc38565ad193cf7d906a856f804e), simply use the methods (you do not have to worry about whether it is ZigZag encoded or not).

+A complete implementation of the P2P protocol written in Java, [Ergonnection](https://github.com/Satergo/Ergonnection).